- Institutional and Programmatic Accreditation

 Medical Lab Technician

-Become an essential part of patient diagnosis with a Medical Laboratory Technician (MLT) Associate’s degree.
-As an MLT student, you study comprehensive courses that include clinical chemistry and microbiology, hematology, transfusion medicine and phlebotomy.
+With a Medical Laboratory Technician (MLT) degree in Minnesota you can become an essential part of patient diagnosis.
+In the MLT program, you study comprehensive courses that include clinical chemistry and microbiology, hematology, transfusion medicine and phlebotomy.
 Hands-on curriculum and experienced training in our NAACLS-accredited MLT program prepare you to have a positive impact on patients’ lives while working primarily behind the scenes.
-In as few as 21 months, you can earn your degree, prepare for MLT certification and be on your way to a rewarding healthcare career.1
+In as few as 21 months, you can earn your degree, prepare for MLT certification online and be on your way to a rewarding healthcare career.1

 Medical Lab Technician